Using talent mapping to break into international markets

 Why is it becoming harder to find talent for niche industries?

 Additionally, the cost of a bad hire is substantial.
-Hiring missteps can cost in the range of €15,000-100,000 depending on the role and the rarity of the skills required.
+Hiring missteps can cost up to three times higher than the salary paid

-• The internet has made it easier to advertise and apply for jobs.
+• The Internet has made it easier to advertise and apply for jobs.
 This increases the volume of unsuitable candidates applying and makes it easier for competitors with digital marketing expertise to attract the best talent.

 • A lack of dedicated job boards makes it harder to attract people with experience in your industry.